 Day 19: Visegrad, Danube Bend, Szentendre

 Today, we travel north from Budapest to the very center of the Danube Bend, visiting the Royal Palace of Visegrad City.
-In its day, completed in 1330, Visegrad was the largest building ensemble in medieval Hungary and was declared as the capital in the 14th century.
+Completed in 1330, Visegrad was the largest building ensembles in medieval Hungary and was declared as the capital in the 14th century.
 "From Visegrad, from an earthly paradise" - thus wrote an ambassador of the Pope, guest of King Matthias (1458-1490), and a person well used to glitter and pomp.
-We travel to the Serbian City of Szentendre to explore this legendary old museum town.
+We travel to the Serbian city of Szentendre to explore this legendary old museum town.
 With its winding streets, church towers and colorful houses, Szentendre is probably the Danube Bend's most visited tourist centre and is a fascinating place to explore.
-After dinner we drive up Citadel (Gellert Hill) to see the best panorama of Budapest.
-It is not difficult to see why Budapest is known as one of the most romantic cities in the world!
-Overnight in Budapest.
+Tonight, we enjoy our Farewell Dinner.

 Day 20: Depart Budapest